agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 your work.

-To learn more about working with value options or multiple choice options, see the chapter called [Creating Custom Fields](../organising-your-data/creating-custom-fields.md).
+To learn more about working with value options or multiple choice options, see the [Creating Custom Fields](../organising-your-data/creating-custom-fields.md) section in the *Organising your data* chapter.

 ### Value Options for Issue Interests